Bhagavad Gita Chapter 1 Verse 47 Meaning

 Available in 16 languages

-This verse from Chapter 1 of the Bhagavad Gita highlights a practical insight: Sanjaya said, Having thus spoken in the midst of the battlefield, Arjuna cast away his bow and arrow and, his mind overwhelmed with sorrow, sat down on the seat of the chariot.
+This verse carries the weight of lived truth.
+Sanjaya said, Having thus spoken in the midst of the battlefield, Arjuna cast away his bow and arrow and, his mind overwhelmed with sorrow, sat down on the seat of the chariot.
+In the context of confronting the reality of fighting one's own family and teachers, these words illuminate the principle of compassion from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team